apache/arrow-site/powered_by.md

   the ArcGIS suite of products to perform and automate spatial analysis, data management, and conversion tasks (license required).
 ArcPy supports Arrow Tables as input and output.
+* **[ArrowMetal][64]:** Apache Arrow compute on Apple silicon GPUs through Metal.
+Arrow buffers live in unified memory the GPU reads in place, so the kernels (reductions, filters, group-bys, sorts, joins, string and temporal functions, covering the Arrow compute function set) run without a copy in either direction.
+Data crosses through the C Data, C Stream and C Device Data interfaces, with bindings for Swift, Python, C, Rust, Go, TypeScript and R.
 * **[AWS Data Wrangler][34]:** Extends the power of Pandas library to AWS connecting DataFrames and AWS data related services such as Amazon Redshift, AWS Glue, Amazon Athena, Amazon EMR, Amazon QuickSight, etc.